NREL/volttime/README.md

 ## Core Agents:

 ### Volttime Agent :
-This agent can be configured to publish time at different graularities and different rates.
+This agent can be configured to publish time at different rates.

 ### Actuator Agent:
 This agent is a modified version of the Actuator available in Volttron.
 This agent uses Volttime as the main time server.
 This agent enables using Volttime in the Vollttron driver framewrok.
+The VIP IDENTITY of this agent is `platform.d.actuator`
 ____________________________________________________________________

 ## Example Agent:

 #### Test agent:
-This agent has examples of scheduling a device and setting values on it.
+This agent has examples of scheduling the fake debvice provided with Volttron and setting a value on it.
 This works based on the updated Volttime.

 ## Note:
-Test agent needs a few extra lines of code to enable them to sync with Volttime.
+Test agent needs a few extra lines of code to enable it to sync with Volttime.

 ### Subscribing to Volttime
+Volttime will be used as the timeserver for the agents that would like to run in the simulated time.

 ```
     @PubSub.subscribe('pubsub', 'datalogger/log/volttime')
     def match_all(self, peer, sender, bus, topic, headers, message):